 Among all the listed techniques for clearing your Tarot deck, effectively stopping cards from sticking to one another, using a crystal drain is perhaps the most accessible.

 You can keep crystals around you all throughout the day, picking them up and holding them against your head, heart, and skin.
-Most expert Tarot readers are no stranger to filling their homes, offices, and cars with various types of crystals and earthly stones.
+Most expert Tarot readers are no strangers to filling their homes, offices, and cars with various types of crystals and earthly stones.

 These gems help calm the nerves and add clarity when needed.
 It is no surprise then that you can and should use them to drain out lurking energy that’s causing your cards to stick together.